sagemath/trac_to_gh/Issue 3427.md

 # Issue 3427: [with patch; needs review] remove ntl library from sage_object build dependency in setup.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3427

 Original creator: was